99zardoz/github.io/SQLLAGFunction.md

 ### The SQL to calculate the total working and travel time for each trip

 Once we have the tables we can build the SQL to find the total working and travel time. <br> We create a common table expression (CTE) which contains data about each visit.
-The crucial part of the CTE is the CASE statement which gives us the travel time TO this Visit.
+The crucial part of the CTE is the CASE statement which gives us the travel time <strong>to</strong> this Visit.
 It can be broken down as follows:<br>

 - Is this visit in the same journey as the previous visit?
 	- If so, then calculate the previous visit end time by adding DurationMins to the VisitDateTime, then calculate the difference in minutes between the end time and the